qubic/go-node-connector/README.md

 # Qubic network SDK

-This SDK is used to interact with the Qubic network and it currently supports fetching information related to identity balances, with ongoing development to add additional functionalities exposed by Qubic nodes.
+This node connector is used to interact with any Qubic node directly.

 ### Basic usage